userentity/flutterchat/README.md

 * Click "Google" and enable it
 * Click "Email/Password" and enable it

-Don't forget to add update REVERSED_CLIENT_ID in flutter_chat/ios/Runner/Info.plist (https://pub.dev/packages/google_sign_in)
+Don't forget to update REVERSED_CLIENT_ID in flutter_chat/ios/Runner/Info.plist (https://pub.dev/packages/google_sign_in)

 3. Enable the Firestore Database
 * Go to the Firebase Console